Renderthegreat/electroServer/readme.md

 - Customize the `index.js` file to define your server's routes, middleware, and server logic.
 - Modify the `App.jsx` file to create your application's components and define their behavior.
-- Adjust the `filter.jsx` file to implement custom request filtering or processing logic.
+- Adjust the `filter.jsx` file to implement custom request filtering or processing wih ease.

 #### 3. Customization: